According to a TIOBE statement in October 2021, Python is now the most popular programming language in the world.

-While many people are grateful that Python is a very simple language to understand what they should actually be grateful for is the extensive libraries that are being created as a result of Python being simple to learn and work with.
+While many people are grateful that Python is a straightforward language to understand, they should be thankful for the extensive libraries being created because Python is simple to learn and work with.

 4. Machine Learning

-Python has become a staple in data science and machine learning, allowing data analysts and other professionals to use the language to conduct complex statistical calculations, create data visualizations, build machine learning algorithms, manipulate and analyze data, and complete other data-related tasks.
+Python has become a staple in data science and machine learning.
+It allows data analysts and other professionals to use the language to conduct complex statistical calculations, create data visualizations, build machine learning algorithms, manipulate and analyze data, and complete other data-related tasks.